vlayer-xyz/vlayer/book/src/appendix/api.md

 `evm_call_result` is an ABI encoded result of the function execution and `proof` is a Solidity `Proof` structure to prepend in verifier function.
 Note that settlement block is only available in receipt, as we don't want to make assumption on when the the settlement block is assigned.

-`gas_used` corresponds to gas used in the preflight step, while `cycles_used` is the number of CPU cycles utilized during proving.

-`preflight_time` and `proving_time` are both expressed in milliseconds.
+`metrics` contains aggregated statistics gathered during proof generation. `gas` corresponds to gas used in the preflight step, while `cycles` is the number of CPU cycles utilized during proving.
+Additionally, `times.preflight` and `times.proving` are both expressed in milliseconds.

 ### Error